reputation-network/rey-docs/docs/contents/reference/schema.rst

                 { "name": "Valencia", "country": "Spain" },
                 { "name": "San Francisco", "country": "USA" } ] }

-For this, again we'll replace values with the maximum expected JSON-stringified length.
+To build the schema, we'll replace values with the maximum expected JSON-stringified length again.
 For the array, two elements are used: the first one is the expected schema of each item, and the last one is the maximum length of the array.
 As said, we'll only support a maximum of 10 favourite cities, so the schema is as follows:

 .. code:: javascript